rucio/rucio/doc/source/client_howto.rst

     - Where my dataset/files will be stored with dq2-put ?
     - Where my dataset/files should be finally stored ?
     - Maximum number of files in a dataset
-    - create a dataset from files on my local disk
+    - Create a dataset from files on my local disk
-    - create a dataset from files on CASTOR at CERN
+    - Create a dataset from files on CASTOR at CERN
-    - create a dataset from files on my site's DPM
+    - Create a dataset from files on my site's DPM
-    - write a dataset/files in a specific DDM site
+    - Write a dataset/files in a specific DDM site
-    - create a dataset from files already in other datasets
+    - Create a dataset from files already in other datasets
-    - add files to a dataset
+    - Add files to a dataset
     - What to do after creating a dataset?
-    - close a dataset
+    - Close a dataset
+        Martin
-    - re-open a dataset
+    - Re-open a dataset
+        Martin
-    - freeze a dataset
+    - Freeze a dataset
+        Martin

 ``Policy implemented centrally on datasets``
 --------------------------------------------